-In January 2017 the competition game was announced.
+Each January the competition game is announced and the team has six weeks to build, code and build a robot that completes a set of challenges.
 Each year the game changes, so all teams build a new robot every year.
 Adding to the challenge, teams must complete building their robots mid-February, giving them just about six weeks to brainstorm, design, prototype, build, program and learn to drive a robot.
 The robots themselves are up to 6 ft. tall and weigh as much as 50 kgs.
-Robots work together to score points, play defence, and fend off other teams.
+Robots work together to score points, play defense, and fend off other teams.

 To build the robot during the short build season, teams must design and build mechanical, electrical and software controls systems, as well as integrate them all into one remote-controlled machine.

 Students have a lot to gain from robotics programs like FIRST.
 They work with professional engineers, develop team- building skills and get their hands dirty with some actual robotic construction, programming and problem solving - all while potentially having the time of their lives.

 But in order for all this to happen, these STEM bound young men and women either have to build a team from scratch.
 Students develop priceless engineering, programming and teamwork skills.
 It also gives bright young students a chance to let their geek flag fly with pride.

 Teams from around the world don't just come to compete, they come to flaunt their love of science.
 Youth and adults alike join in a celebration of nerdom and even kick off festivities with a robot parade.
 Live marching bands usher the prized bots through the competition grounds with brightly coloured mascots follow in their wake.
 Wizards, aliens and cartoon characters accompany the teams as family members and volunteers cheer from the stands.

 Explore the links and learn even more about robots.